A Floer homology approach to travelling waves in reaction-diffusion equations on cylinders: Moduli spaces

 \section{Moduli spaces}

 At this point we are ready to define the moduli spaces of heteroclinic orbits.
 Given two hyperbolic rest points $Z_- , Z_+ \in \calS_{\text{hyp}}$, we define

 We will now discuss two useful modes of convergence on this space, and the interplay between these two.
 For conciseness we will do this only for the autonomous case.
-The results can be easily adapted to the nonautonomous case, see for example \cite{schwarz1993morse}.
+We refer to remark \ref{remark:nonautonomous_moduli} at the end of this section for details on how to adapt the arguments to the nonautonomous setting.